 Without an emergency fund to cover these expenses, you may end up with thousands of dollars in credit card debt overnight (and possibly without income to make the minimum payment).
-This is why building an emergency fund is an absolute necessity.
+This is why saving money for a rainy day is an absolute necessity.

 If you find yourself in one of the emergency situation listed above, student loan providers will often work with you to reduce or pause your student loan payments.
 Utilize your emergency fund to cover unexpected expenses and lost income until you get back on your feet.

 Before increasing your student loan payments above the minimum payment, make sure you have an emergency fund.
 For most individuals, setting aside three to six months of personal expenses will require $5,000 to $10,000 depending on the cost of living in your area.

 It may take 12-18 months to establish a comfortable emergency fund, but paying only the minimum on your student loan payments will help you reach your target amount as quickly as possible.

 Building an emergency fund takes patience, but it’s one of the most important steps toward managing your money like an adult.
 You will have greater security and peace of mind when you want to start increasing your student loan payment or focusing on other financial goals.